Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Preservation

-We reduce all layers into one and save the image under the next name in psd format.
-It is with this file that you will work in the future to resize the image for publication.
-At the final save, we convert the space to srgb, and change the depth to 8 bits.
+We combine all the layers into one and save the image under the next name in psd format.
+It is this file that you will work with later to resize the image for publication.
+When finally saving, we convert the space to srgb, and change the depth to 8 bits.

 The algorithm is below:

-Creating an image is a whole process and for me, pressing the shutter button is only a small part of the road to a photo of sufficient quality for publication.
-In this article, which is part of the second, which continues the material, I will show my photo processing process.
+Creating an image is a whole process and for me, pressing the shutter is only a small part of the journey to a photo of sufficient quality to publish.
+In this article, which is part two, continuing the material, I will show my photo processing process.

-All photographers face problematic scenes with wide dynamic range.
+All photographers face challenges with high dynamic range scenes.
 Landscape and architectural photography is no exception.
-I shoot as many frames as it takes to capture the entire dynamic range of the frame.
+I shoot as many frames as necessary to cover the entire dynamic range of the frame.
 For architecture and interiors, 3 frames is enough for most situations.

-The photo above required 9 photos - with exposure bracketing -2, 0 and +2, plus an additional series for the lower half of the room and for the ceiling.
-The extra shots also help me get rid of the people in the frame.
+The photo above required 9 photos - with exposure bracketing -2, 0 and +2, as well as additional series for the lower half of the room and for the ceiling.
+Additional shots also help me get rid of people in the frame.

 You must not forget...

-• Shoot in RAW to retain maximum source flexibility; we are not sports photographers taking a stream of shots where JPEG is much more appropriate.
+• Shoot in RAW to maintain maximum source flexibility; We're not sports photographers shooting a stream of images where JPEG is much more appropriate.

-• Use one white balance setting for the entire series of photographs.
+• Use one white balance setting for your entire series of photos.

-• Use the heaviest tripod and remote shutter, wired or wireless.
+• Use the heaviest possible tripod and a remote release, wired or wireless.

-The photograph of the Canary Wharf tube station shown above is a composite of three frames.
-The challenge was to get a well-exposed dark interior, a bright metal escalator, and a surprisingly bright dome in this shot.
-Each layer contains a correctly exposed part of the composition.
+The photograph of Canary Wharf tube station shown above is made up of three frames.
+The goal in this shot was to have a well-exposed dark interior, a bright metal escalator, and a surprisingly bright dome.
+Each layer contains a correctly exposed portion of the composition.

 Main camera

-For architectural and landscape photography, my Canon 5D Mark II with a 17mm TS-E tilt-shift lens does a great job.
-I use exposure bracketing in large part because the front element of my lens is convex and does not allow the use of filters.
-I also always have EF24 f/1.4 and EF50mm f/1.2 lenses in my bag.
-My tripod is a bit odd - Gitzo legs with a Manfrotto ball head.
+My Canon 5D Mark II camera with a 17mm TS-E tilt-shift lens copes wonderfully with architectural and landscape photography tasks.
+I use exposure bracketing largely because the front element of my lens is convex and does not allow the use of filters.
+I also always have the EF24 f/1.4 and EF50mm f/1.2 lenses in my bag.
+My tripod is a bit strange - Gitzo legs with a Manfrotto ball head.

 Computer and monitor

-Before any important imaging work, I calibrate the monitor.
+Before any important image work, I calibrate my monitor.

-I understand that many of you use various automators such as Lightroom, iPhoto, Picassa and others.
-Call me a luddite, but I hate being out of control of the process, so I use a completely manual import procedure.
+I understand that many of you use various automation tools such as Lightroom, iPhoto, Picassa and others.
+Call me a Luddite, but I hate being left without control over the process, so I use a completely manual import procedure.

-At the location, I merge photos onto 2 hard drives and, upon my return, copy about 100 gigabytes of information at a time to a pre-prepared place.
+At the location, I merge the photos onto 2 hard drives and upon returning, I copy about 100 gigabytes of information at a time to a pre-prepared location.
 The folder structure shown on the left has served me well for 10 years now.

-You may notice that my finished files are prefixed with pixel sizes for different sites; at 500px it is 900px wide and for 1x.com it is 950px wide.
-I also add "bw" to filenames with black and white images.
-This naming system makes it easy to find desired images on the hard disk.
+You may notice that my finished files are prefixed with a pixel size for different sites; at 500px - 900 pixels wide, and for 1x.com - 950 pixels.
+I also add "bw" to the filenames with black and white images.
+This naming system makes it easier to find the images you need on your hard drive.

 Selection

 Of the many photo apps I have installed, I use Adobe CS5 on a daily basis.
-It's reliable workhorse to work with images.
+It's reliable workhorse for working with images.

 Previewing and selection is fastest in Bridge.
 On the right, I select the images that interest me.
-Once satisfied with the selection, I use the filter on the left panel to show only the selection.
+Once I'm satisfied with my selection, I use the filter on the left panel to show only what I've selected.

 Camera Raw

-If you're like me, your camera's settings are all off or set to 0.
-Here in Camera Raw, I make multiple settings for all of the photos to make up one image.
+If you're like me, you have all of your camera's settings turned off or set to 0.
+Here in Camera Raw, I make multiple settings for all of my photos designed to compose a single image.

-• Make sure you import your photos in the same color space as the camera.
-In my case, this is Adobe RGB, which is wider than the web standard sRGB.
-Work with the highest quality source, and then convert to the target format, for example, for the Internet.
+• Make sure you import your photos in the same color space as in camera.
+In my case, this is Adobe RGB, which is wider than the Internet standard sRGB.
+Work with the highest quality source, and then convert to a target format, for example for the Internet.

-• Choose the best and most correctly exposed frame and set the white balance according to it
+• Select the best and most correctly exposed frame and set the white balance based on it

-• If the "Return" slider had to be moved too much - compensate for this with the "Exposure" slider by pressing the + again at the same time.
+• If the “Return” slider had to be moved too much, compensate for this with the “Exposure” slider by pressing + again at the same time.

-• The same combination can be used when correcting the black level - raise the black level so that there are no overhangs.
+• The same combination can be used when correcting the black level - raise the black level so that there are no dropouts.

-• Then select all images and synchronize the white balance for all images in the series through the menu in the upper left corner.
+• Then select all the images and sync the white balance for all the images in the series via the menu in the top left corner.

 Working in Photoshop

-I have a fairly strict workspace in Photoshop and the editing process is quite simple.
+I have a pretty strict workspace in Photoshop and the editing process is pretty simple.

-I have a number of actions (actions) for different tasks, such as resizing, color space, etc. The individual tasks I perform can be divided as follows:
+I have a number of actions for different tasks, such as changing the size, color space, etc. The individual tasks I perform can be divided as follows:

 • Combining Exposure Bracketed Images into One Layer

-• Joining images that make up a panorama
+• Joining the images that make up a panorama

-• Saving the Composite Image as a Photoshop PSD File
+• Saving a composed image to a Photoshop PSD file

 • Use masks to highlight parts of an image that require separate color, contrast, or exposure adjustments.
-An example would be processing the sky separately from the building in the foreground
+An example would be treating the sky separately from the building in the foreground

 • Saving this image with all created layers